 Don’t forget to consider the outside and the seasonal settings.
 One of the best backdrops to have in a picture is nature’s natural colors.
 Traditional seasonal decorations are also ideal for taking a baby’s photo.

 When people hold a newborn, they get a rush from the baby’s skin – the smell, the sight and the touch of it.
 And, it’s up to you, as a photographer to capture this feeling.
 Once again, your lighting is going to play a huge factor.
 If you cannot manually control your camera’ settings but do have scene settings, look at baby or portrait mods to highlight the natural skin tones.

 Accentuate the baby’s picture using a soft and comfortable fabric.
-Or, start taking pictures of the baby after they get out of the bath and is wrapped in a fluffy towel.
-Another idea is to use play skills that will inspire the baby to smile and gives them color to look at.
+Or, start taking pictures of the baby after they get out of the bath and are wrapped in a fluffy towel.
+Another idea is to use play skills that will inspire the baby to smile and give them color to look at.
 Or, you can go the opposite direction and surround them with rough textures to highlight them… providing some contrast

 4 – Changes

 There’s no doubt how fast babies grow.
 After all, it seems like one minute, they were just born and the next, they have their own families.
 One of the best pictures to capture are the milestones – the subtle and obvious.
-If your baby has just begun to sit up alone, or lift her head up or eat solid foods, started crawling, etc., these ae huge changes for the baby to go through and you should capture them on film.
+If your baby has just begun to sit up alone, or lift her head up or eat solid foods, started crawling, etc., these are huge changes for the baby to go through and you should capture them on film.

 The other cute things that typically get overlooked is when your baby finds parts of her body – toes, fingers, etc.